 “I didn’t do anything to you!” the dog said.

 That night, after the old man went to bed, the cat jumped down from the fridge and went to the bathroom to get a drink of water.

-The dog followed him and said, “The master is good to you, but you won’t go for a walk with him, or let him pet you.
+The dog followed the cat to the bathroom and said, “The master is good to you, but you won’t go for a walk with him, or let him pet you.
 You need to be taught a lesson.”

 The cat finished lapping up water from the toilet.
 “Try it.”

-The dog growled, charged at the cat, knocked him into the toilet, bit down hard on his tail and wouldn’t let go.
+The dog growled, charged at the cat, knocked him into the toilet, bit his tail and wouldn’t let go.

-The cat yowled, broke free of the dog’s bite, and jumping out of the toilet with his claws spread wide, he landed on the dog and scratched him on his back, belly, and face.
+The cat yowled, broke free of the dog’s bite, and leaping out of the toilet, he landed on the dog and scratched him on his back, belly, and face.

 The sound of the cat yowling and the dog yelping woke the old man up.
-He got out of bed and ran to the bathroom.
+He got out of bed and hurried to the bathroom.

-The cat was still scratching the dog, so the old man kicked the cat to the wall and stood between them.
+The cat was still scratching the dog, so the old man kicked the cat to the wall.